Bishes-Maharjan/School/README.md

 # School Api

+## Server is live at <a href='https://school-bfju.onrender.com/api/docs#/'> Render </a>

-## Swagger open docs is available in /api/docs for convenience
+## Swagger open docs is available in /api/docs endpoint of localhost for convenience

 api/assignment to create teacher, the subject he/she will teach and the class he /she will teach it in.
 This endpoint will create them even if they dont exist.